Interventional Cardiology at NYU Winthrop Hospital

 Transcatheter Aortic Valve Replacement (TAVR)

 Patients in need of heart valve replacement whose frail condition makes them ineligible for open heart surgery have new hope.
-In 2012, Winthrop was selected as one of only 70 hospitals and medical centers in the United States to offer Transcatheter Aortic Valve Replacement (TAVR), and currently performs the most TAVR procedures in the region.
+In 2012, NYU Winthrop was selected as one of only 70 hospitals and medical centers in the United States to offer Transcatheter Aortic Valve Replacement (TAVR), and currently performs the most TAVR procedures in the region.

 Patent Foramen Ovale (PFO)